readthedocs/readthedocs.org/docs/user/subprojects.rst

 a search index and a namespace or custom domain, but still be maintained independently.

+This is useful for:

+* Organizations that need all their projects visible in one documentation portal or landing page
+* Projects that document and release several packages through a combined release cycle
+* Projects that document and release several packages through different release cycles

 For example, a parent project, ``Foo`` is set up with a subproject, ``Bar``.
 The documentation for ``Foo`` will be available at: